Infanticide: Japan

-India
+South Asia

 Female infanticide of newborn girls was systematic in feudatory Rajputs in South Asia for illegitimate female children during the Middle Ages.
 According to Firishta, as soon as the illegitimate female child was born she was held "in one hand, and a knife in the other, that any person who wanted a wife might take her now, otherwise she was immediately put to death".
 The practice of female infanticide was also common among the Kutch, Kehtri, Nagar, Bengal, Miazed, Kalowries and Sindh communities.

 It was not uncommon that parents threw a child to the sharks in the Ganges River as a sacrificial offering.
 The East India Company administration were unable to outlaw the custom until the beginning of the 19th century.

 According to social activists, female infanticide has remained a problem in India into the 21st century, with both NGOs and the government conducting awareness campaigns to combat it.

 Africa

 In some African societies some neonates were killed because of beliefs in evil omens or because they were considered unlucky.
-Twins were usually put to death in Arebo; as well as by the Nama people of South West Africa; in the Lake Victoria Nyanza region; by the Tswana in Portuguese East Africa; in some parts of Igboland, Nigeria twins were sometimes abandoned in a forest at birth (as depicted in Things Fall Apart), oftentimes one twin was killed or hidden by midwives of wealthier mothers; and by the !Kung people of the Kalahari Desert.
+Twins were usually put to death in Arebo; as well as by the Nama people of South West Africa; in the Lake Victoria Nyanza region; by the Tswana in Portuguese East Africa; in some parts of Igboland, Nigeria, twins were sometimes abandoned in a forest at birth (as depicted in Things Fall Apart), oftentimes one twin was killed or hidden by midwives of wealthier mothers; and by the ǃKung people of the Kalahari Desert.

 The Kikuyu, Kenya's most populous ethnic group, practiced ritual killing of twins.

-Infanticide is rooted in the old traditions and beliefs prevailing all over the country.
+Infanticide is rooted in the old traditions and beliefs prevailing all over Kenya.
 A survey conducted by Disability Rights International found that 45% of women interviewed by them in Kenya were pressured to kill their children born with disabilities.
-The pressure is much higher in the rural areas, with every two mothers being forced out of three.
+The pressure is much higher in the rural areas, with every two mothers out of three being forced to kill their disabled child.